SavvyAuthors' Accountability Group

 Bio: Adrienne Giordano is a certified life coach and USA Today bestselling author of over forty novels.
 Adrienne’s experience from over 30 years in writing, marketing and client service helps her empower clients with personalized coaching that fosters growth and accountability.

-How to create and cultivate ARC teams with AK Nevermore
+How to Create and Cultivate ARC Teams with AK Nevermore

 Join AK Nevermore, an award-winning author of fantasy, romance, and sci-fi novels, as she shares her experience building an ARC team from the ground up.
 She’ll break down the strategies that have worked for her and how you can adapt them to your own brand.
 Learn how to get dependable reviews, build relationships with book bloggers, and how to be creative on a tight budget.